Echium amoenum: Effect

-The flower tea is claimed to have an anti-inflammatory and relaxing effect and is traditionally used, for example, for colds.
-In particular, the analgesic, sedating and anti-anxiety.
+The flower tea is claimed to have an anti-inflammatory and relaxing effect and is traditionally used, for example, for colds and sleep.
+In particular, it is used for its purported analgesic, sedating and anxiolytic properties.
 The mechanism of action has not yet been elucidated, but naloxone reduces the analgesic effect, which could indicate the involvement of opioid receptors.
 Other studies speculate about flavonoids as agents that may bind to benzodiazepine receptors.